Close Menu

 • Your deposits are federally insured up to $250,000, just like at banks, providing the same level of protection.

 A credit union is a not-for-profit bank owned by its members.
-Credit unions typically offer higher savings rates and lower loan rates than regular banks because they give profits back to members instead of shareholders.
-But you have to qualify for membership and might deal with fewer locations or older technology.
+Credit unions typically offer better savings rates and lower loan rates than regular banks because they give profits back to members instead of shareholders.
+But you have to qualify for membership and might deal with fewer locations and older technology.

 Benefits of a credit union